-There were no transfers between Level 1, Level 2 or Level 3 during the years ended December 31, 2023 or 2022.
+There were no transfers between Level 1, Level 2 or Level 3 during the years ended December 31, 2024 or 2023.

 The following methods have been used by TVAR in estimating the fair value on a recurring basis of its financial instruments.
-There have been no changes in the methodologies used as of December 31, 2023 or 2022:
+There have been no changes in the methodologies used as of December 31, 2024 or 2023:

-Cash and Cash Equivalents - Fair values, which are the amounts reported on the balance sheets, are based on multiplying number of units held by \$1 per unit.
+Cash Equivalents - Fair values, which are the amounts reported on the balance sheets, are based on multiplying number of units held by \$1 per unit.

-Equity Securities and Mutual Funds - Valued at the closing price reported in the active market on which the individual securities are traded for equity securities and fixed income mutual funds and quoted market prices in active markets.
+Equity Securities, Mutual Funds and Exchange Traded Funds - Valued at the closing price reported in the active market on which the individual securities are traded for equity securities and fixed income mutual funds and quoted market prices in active markets.